 A campfire coffee pot is a great way to make coffee while camping.
-To use one, simply fill it with water and coffee grounds, secure the top, and place it on a campfire.
+To use one, fill it with water and coffee grounds, secure the top, and place it on a campfire.
 You can also use your coffee pot over an open fire or a stove in order to make coffee.
 As the water boils, the coffee will brew and can be enjoyed.
 Enjoy your campfire coffee!

 What is cowboy coffee?

 Cowboy coffee is traditionally bred by cattlemen while hiking trails.
-It is brewed on the warm coarse ground and then pouring it in an insulated bowl after it settles.
+It is brewed on warm coarse ground and then pouring it in an insulated bowl after it settles.

 What is a camping coffee pot called?